IgniteUI/igniteui-angular/projects/igniteui-angular/src/lib/chips/README.md

 Removing can be enabled by setting the `removable` input to `true`.
 When enabled a remove button is rendered at the end of the chip.
 When the end-users performs any interaction like clicking on the remove button or pressing the `Delete` key while the chip is focused the `onRemove` event is emitted.

-By default the chip does not remove itself from the template when the user want to delete a chip.
+By default the chip does not remove itself from the template when the user wants to delete a chip.
 This needs to be handled manually using the `onRemove` event.

-If you need to customize the remove icon it can be done through the `removeIcon` input.
+If you need to customize the remove icon use the `removeIcon` input.
 It takes a value of type `TemplateRef` and renders it instead of the default remove icon.
 This means that you can customize the remove button in any way while all the handling of it is still handled by the chip itself.

 Example of handling chip removing and custom remove icon:
 ```html